Market Times:

 Logically, any reading well above 70 indicates high buying pressure and that a potential market top is on the horizon.
 For example, the earlier-mentioned market peaks in 2013, 2017, and 2021 all saw the RSI on Bitcoin soar well above 70.

-Bitcoin Rsi
+Bitcoin RSI

 (Source: Bitbo)